H&K VP9sk Review [2024 Hands-On Tested!]

 Before I get into my thoughts on the VP9sk, I want to take a second to get into its history and why it was made.
 This will help with the context of the review.

 In 1970 H&K created the first-ever striker-fired pistol, called the HK VP70 (yes, way before Glock did).
-It was an 18+1 double stack, polymer frame striker-fired, compact pistol.
+This addition to HK pistols was an 18+1 double stack, polymer frame, striker-fired, compact pistol.
 However, it didn’t do so hot and was plagued with problems like the 20-pound double-action trigger pull.
-Then later, they tried again with the P7 and still, that failed.
+Then later, they tried again with the P7 and it still failed.

 So, it wasn’t until 2014, that they finally got it right.
-It was then that H&K came out with the VP9 and VP9-B models, thus entering the modern striker-fired handgun arena.
+It was then that H&K introduced the VP9 and VP9-B models, marking their entry into the modern striker-fired pistol market.
 Due to its reliability, great capacity, and lighter weight than its predecessor, it has become very popular.

 HK VP9sk Features